happner/happner-ui/README.md

 #angular2
-*ui runs on the angular2 platform which in turn is written in typescript* *the npm command also starts up the typescript compiler hence any changes to the ts files are deployed instantly to the server root folder
+*ui runs on the angular2 platform which in turn is written in typescript* *the npm command also starts up the typescript compiler hence any changes to the ts files are deployed instantly to the server root folder*
+*angular2 is now included as a bower component*

 #understanding schemas
 *system uses JSON schemas to define an object model, there are 2 types of schema:*